Alerts

 • PVC or other similar composite;

-To obtain a certificate of compliance for your swimming pool installations, access the new Online Permit Management platform.
+To obtain this certificate, access the Online Permit Management Platform

-Be sure to include all required documents with your application (see STEP 3: Apply for a Certificate of Compliance for Residential Pools).
+Be sure to include all required documents with your application (see STEP 4: Apply for a certificate of authorization).

 You can also apply in person at the Kirkland Town Hall during regular business hours.